Crypto Regulations Around The World – Key Things to Know

 United States

 The U.S. doesn’t have any specific legislation dedicated exclusively to crypto assets.
-That said, the U.S. has taken a multi-agency approach to govern the industry.
+That said, the U.S. has taken a multi-agency approach to governing the industry.
 In terms of taxation, the IRS views cryptocurrencies as property.
-This means that crypto disposals – including sales and swaps, can trigger capital gains tax.
+This means that crypto disposals, including sales and swaps, can trigger capital gains tax.
 The IRS treats mining, staking, and other earning products as income.

 To safeguard the industry from money laundering and terrorist financing threats, FinCEN enforces existing financial crime regulations.
 This means gatekeepers must comply with the Bank Secrecy Act.
-In simple terms, this means conducting customer due diligence checks on transactions involving fiat and reporting purchases and sales above the $10,000 threshold.
+This means conducting customer due diligence checks on fiat transactions and reporting purchases and sales above the $10,000 threshold.

 The SEC is responsible for governing crypto-related securities.
-It doesn’t view Bitcoin or Ethereum as securities, and therefore has no jurisdiction over these projects.
-However, the SEC does govern Bitcoin ETFs.
-It also regulates crypto-related stocks like Coinbase.
-That said, the SEC has filed charges against many crypto and NFT projects for selling unregistered securities – including Ripple.
+It doesn’t view Bitcoin or Ethereum as securities and, therefore, has no jurisdiction over these projects.
+However, the SEC does govern Bitcoin ETFs and regulates crypto-related stocks like Coinbase.
+That said, the SEC has filed charges against many crypto and NFT projects, including Ripple, for selling unregistered securities.

 The UK

 The UK government first announced its intentions to regulate the crypto industry in 2013.
 Progress has been very slow.
 Nonetheless, HMRC is responsible for crypto-related taxes.
 Similar to most jurisdictions, realized crypto profits are subject to capital gains tax.
-What’s more, the UK’s NCA is responsible for upholding anti-money laundering regulations, which include crypto assets.
+Moreover, the UK’s NCA is accountable for upholding anti-money laundering regulations, including crypto assets.

-In terms of the crypto trading markets, this is overseen by the FCA.
-Any crypto businesses serving UK clients must be registered with the FCA unless they have an e-money license.
+The FCA oversees the crypto trading markets.
+Any crypto businesses serving UK clients must register with the FCA unless they have an e-money license.
 In 2022, the FCA banned retail clients from trading crypto derivatives, such as Bitcoin futures, options, and CFDs.

 In late 2023, the FCA introduced its travel rule on crypto transactions.
-This requires crypto exchanges to collect additional information on incoming and outgoing wallet transfers.
-This includes the identity of the transacting parties.
+This requires crypto exchanges to collect additional information on incoming and outgoing wallet transfers, including the identity of the transacting parties.
 There have also been discussions on regulating crypto assets as gambling products.
-However, the proposal was rejected by UK lawmakers.
+However, UK lawmakers rejected the proposal.

 Canada